1. Say something. Say anything.

 Sisyphus was cursed with rolling a rock up a hill everyday.
 We learn from Sisyphus.
 Keep choosing life.

 More Radical Reads: Learning to Live with Wanting to Die

 6. Share the idea that when you don’t feel like staying alive for you, you can stay alive for others.

 In the darkest moment we forget our lives are a gift.
 A dark, tortured, bitter gift perhaps – but a gift all the same.
 When I don’t feel strong enough to stay alive I offer my life as a community endeavor of healing.
 We are all in this together.

 At a ritual this spring I offered my choice to keep living as my sacrifice.
 “I love you, and this is why I am still living.”
 I said to my siblings, my mother, my community members.

 In my darkest moments I remember sacrifices others have made, and I choose to continue making mine.
 This life is my rock.

 Lasara Firefox Allen is the best selling author of “Jailbreaking the Goddess: A Radical Revisioning of Feminist Spirituality” (2016) and “Sexy Witch” (2005), both published by Llewellyn Worldwide.
 A wild hearted change agent, Lasara delivers tools for transformation, provides strategies for embodiment, and creates vibrant spaces for personal and collective liberation.
 Lasara’s coaching and teaching work weaves together themes of empowerment, embodiment, body positivity, sexual liberation, feminism, and owning our whole selves.

 Need some help growing into your own self love?
-Join us for our free webinar 10 Tools for Radical Self Love.
+Sign up for our 10 Tools for Radical Self Love Intensive!

 [Feature Image: A photo of a person surrounded by large white space.
 The person has short dark hair.
 Their eyes are closed.
 Source: Victoria Nevland]